getgle/getglebbs/README.md

 * Good performance
 * Portable as it only requires PHP and no database.
 * Unique features like homosexual text, fortunes, random numbers and monospace posts
+* Constantly backs up the database allowing you to revert the database easily.

 cons:
 * I wrote it very quickly and added new features half hazardly.
 This made the codebase somewhat unwieldy (hence why im rewriting it)